Kev-Y-Huang/cs262-wire-protocols/NOTEBOOK.md

 * User deletes an account that has queued messages
     * deletes account and all queued messages

+## Comparing GRPC and Wire Protocol

+### Code Complexity

+For our GRPC implementation, the code was very similar to the wire protocol implementation.
+However, most oof the handling was done was split between client side and server side.
+This decision was made because GRPC automatically generated the functions for the Chat service, so it made sense to just call those functions on the server directly and let GRPC handle the rest.
+We decided to rewrite the functions inside the GRPC implementation for this reason.
+However, we tried to share as much common code as possible, while also handling the specifics of GRPC.
+Future implementations would likely abstract all functions to be shared across both implementations.
+With our wire protocol, we had to implement the functions ourselves, so we decided to have the client send the op code and the server would handle the rest.
+The client would send the op code and the server would handle the rest, and then send back a response to the client.
+Outside of the functions, the code was very similar.

+We saw that by using GRPC, our code quality was better, as it allowed us to create specific types and functions for the Chat service.
+This allowed us to have a more robust implementation of the chat service with more structured calls, data structures, and error messages compared to the wire protocol implementation.
+However, we saw that the wire protocol implementation easier to test, as we could test the wire protocol and functions directly itself.

+### Performance

+For our GRPC implementation, the client was able to continuously stream from the server and receive all messages.
+When implementing our wire protocol, we saw issues with multiple packets being sent to the client through our wire protocol implementation, specifically when a user decided to deliver all messages that had been queued to send to them when they were offline.
+Packets were beign skipped when received, even though they were all being sent.
+We determined this was becauset the packets were being sent to quickly, so to solve this, we decided to add a short timeout between packets being sent.

+Sending individual messages across our wire protocol took aroudn 1e-05 seconds, whereas sending a message across GRPC took around 1e-2 seconds.
+This is likely due to the fact that GRPC is a higher level protocol that handles a lot of the work for us, whereas the wire protocol is a lower level protocol that we have to implement ourselves.
+We saw that GRPC was more performant than the wire protocol, but we also saw that the wire protocol was easier to implement and test.
+It is of note that with the timeout we added to our wire protocol implementation, if a user were to send multiple messages with less than 0.1 seconds of each other, he wire protocol woudl be able to send all messages to the client, but it would likely take longer than GRPC.

+### Buffer Size

+The buffer size were similar.
+For example, for a message "test" sent across gRPC from user "1" to user "2", gRPC would send a message of size 57 bytes, while the wire protocol would send a message of size 13 bytes.
+Other combinations of users and messages performed similarly.
+This is likely due to the fact that gRPC doesn't necessarily have the potential inefficiencies like our wire protocol does.
+One potential inefficiency in our wire protocol implementation was our use of 4 bytes for opcodes that were only 1 byte long (0, 1, 2, ...).
+GRPC likely handles this inefficiency for us, and thus we see smaller buffer sizes for it.

 ## Working Log

+### Feb 21st

+Tasks done

+* Bug fixed for GRPC not sending all messages to client
+    * adding in lock for when a user is sending messages to another user
+* Bug fixed for user trying to log in to an account that is already logged in

+TODOs

+Problems/Questions:

 ### Feb 20th